codeflows/kinesis-to-s3/README.md

         1. No configuration needed if you start the server instance with a proper IAM role (highly recommended!)
 4. Run the app: `java -jar kinesis-to-s3-[version].jar configuration.properties`

-## Building the app
+## Development

 Checkout the source using Git.
 Initialize the `amazon-kinesis-connectors` submodule using `git submodule update --init --recursive`

+The main class is `com.github.codeflows.aws.KinesisToS3`

+### Building

 Build with [Maven](http://maven.apache.org/).
 Running

     mvn package
 will create a runnable jar at `./target/kinesis-to-s3-[version].jar`

-## Development

-See the main class `com.github.codeflows.aws.KinesisToS3`

 ## Rationale